nikkhvat/gostat/README.md

 gostat is a microservice-based application for handling HTTP requests authentication and stats.
 It consists of the following main microservices:

 - `api_service`: This microservice is responsible for handling HTTP requests and interacting with other services.
-(Api Getway)
+(Api GateWay)
 - `auth_service`: This microservice provides authentication functionality.
 - `stat_service`: This microservice provides statistics functionality.
 - `app_service`: This microservice provides functionality for working with added applications